 Place a 24-well culture plate containing engineered heart tissues on magnetically responsive silicone racks on the culture plate mount [1].

 Talent places a 24-well culture plate containing EHTs on magnetically responsive silicone racks on the culture plate mount.

+Beating EHTs in a 24-well culture plate filmed from above –Editors, could we add this as an “optional” shot if we are able to provide a set of beating EHTs for filming (which we probably will)?

 To calculate the magnet spacing necessary to achieve a desired afterload, solve the nonlinear regression function as described in the text protocol.
 Subtract dmin from the calculated magnet spacing d.
 The result is the distance the magnet plate has to travel from its Zero position to achieve the desired afterload. –Authors, are these calculations generally done in a lab notebook or on a computer through a spreadsheet program or some other program?
 If the latter, could you provide a screen capture movie of this process?
+So far, we have solved the equations by hand in a lab notebook.
+Afterwards, we used a calculator to calculate the magnet spacing d.
+Maybe a still picture of the original function (as given by GraphPad) and the solved function could be shown during the narration of this step?

 Type this value into the Target Position 1 input field in the Motion panel and click Go to adjust the engineered heart tissues’ afterload to the calculated value [1].

 60811_screen_capture_3_UPDATED_031219 – Video editors, please show from 1:52-2:14.

+Magnet plate as it is moving to the target position.

 OPTIONAL – Critical Step Statement: